ActivePusher: Active Learning and Planning with Residual Physics for Nonprehensile Manipulation: Methodology

 \section{Methodology}

+In this work, we discretize the continuous dynamic system into a discrete-time formulation.
+Each control action corresponds to a parameterized push skill that is executed over a fixed duration, and the system is observed only at the terminal state.
+This design choice allows us to work with skill abstractions and is consistent with practical sensing conditions, where object poses are often observable only after the push concludes (e.g., due to vision occlusion).
+The system dynamics becomes:

-We represent each object as a 2D oriented bounding box (OBB) and parameterize a 2D push by three variables $(s, o, d)$, shown in \autoref{fig:foward_model}, where $s \in \{1,\dots,4\}$ selects one of the box’s sides, $o$ is the lateral offset along that side from the center, and $d$ is the total push distance.
-The end-effector velocity follows a fixed-duration ($T = 3\ \mathrm{s}$) sinusoidal profile:
+We represent each object as a two-dimensional oriented bounding box (OBB) and the planar push control is parameterized by three variables, as shown in \autoref{fig:foward_model}:

+where $s \in \{1,\dots,4\}$ selects one of the box’s sides, $o$ is the lateral offset along that side from the center, and $d$ is the total push distance.
+The end-effector follows a straight-line fixed-duration ($\tau = 2\ \mathrm{s}$) sinusoidal velocity profile:

-The effect of the push is defined as the \SETwo transform between the object’s initial and final poses.
-In this work, we adopt the isotropic assumption, treating this transform as invariant to the object's initial state.
+The system's state $x$ is defined as the object's \SETwo state $T$.
+The effect of the push $f^*(\uu)$ is therefore defined as the \SETwo transformation between the object’s initial and final poses.
+Unlike Euclidean states with additive updates, evolution on transformation is expressed through multiplication: